In this article

 Stress is often believed to be a mental health issue only but it does cause a range of physical responses too that can cause serious harm if your stress levels stay elevated for too long.
 Everyone reacts slightly differently to stress but it can affect the entire body.

-- Your stress levels affect the respiratory and cardiovascular system.
-When you are stressed you breathe faster in order to get more oxygen into your blood which can be dangerous for asthma sufferers.
+- Your stress levels affect the respiratory and cardiovascular systems.
+When you are stressed you breathe faster in order to get more oxygen into your blood, which can be dangerous for asthma sufferers.

 - Your heart pumps faster under stress because the hormones cause your blood vessels to direct more blood to the muscles, thus causing high blood pressure.
 This means that your heart is working faster and under strain putting you at risk for a cardiac arrest or stroke.

 - When you are stressed your liver produces more glucose in order to provide a burst of energy so if this continues for too long, it does increase the risk of diabetes.